Programs & Initiatives

 Meetings begin at 6:00 pm

-The 2023 schedule is as follows:
+The 2024- 2025 Information Meeting schedule is as follows:

-Out of State Process
+Out of State Adoption Process

 Adoption Rhode Island welcomes families living out of state to be registered with us and be considered for RI youth waiting to be matched with licensed adoptive families.